nephila/django-app-helper/docs/index.rst

 #################
-django CMS Helper
+Django App Helper
 #################

-django CMS Helper is a set of commandline utilities to help developers of applications for the `django CMS <http://django-cms.org>`_ ecosystem.
+Django App Helper is a set of commandline utilities to help developers of applications for the `django CMS <http://django-cms.org>`_ ecosystem.

 It's a modified version of django CMS's own `develop.py` script, allowing you to work with your